EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/f75f433e-ab7d-4530-8abc-ebf73d1085d8" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-then a windows is going to pop up and click more choices and then use different account and enter the credentials you entered for the windows virtual machine and yes to the window that follows and you should be loading into the vm and then click allow
+A window will pop up—click 'More choices,' then select 'Use a different account.'
+Enter the credentials you set up for the Windows virtual machine.
+When prompted with a confirmation window, click 'Yes.'
+You should now be logging into the VM.
+Finally, click 'Allow' when prompted.
 </p>
 <br />